logo

 Monday, December 12th, 2016

 Slips, trips, and falls can cost a company a lot of money and a driver years of painful recovery.
-However, these accidents are preventable if trailer safety measures are put in place.
+However, these accidents are preventable if trailer safety measures are used.
 Read on to learn about the safety requirements, training, and tips that can keep you safe.

 Standards set by federal regulations